Reducing Decision Risk Without Centralising Control

 Leaders engage this work when they need to:

-The result is an organisation that can move faster without betting the company each time.
+The result is an organization that can move faster without betting the company each time.

 What This Is Not